Biomolecular Screening Branch

 - Tel 984-287-3189

 - P.O.
 Box 12233Mail Drop K2-17Durham, N.C.
 27709

-Smith-Roe designs experiments to evaluate the genotoxic potential of chemicals and reviews and evaluates results for inclusion in the NTP technical reports.
-She assists with management of the NTP’s genetic toxicology testing contract.
-Smith-Roe also contributes to assay selection, design, and analysis for the NTP initiative for High Throughput Screening (Tox21 Collaboration).
+Smith-Roe designs experiments to evaluate the genotoxic potential of chemicals, and provides genetic toxicology test data review and evaluation for inclusion in the NTP Technical Reports.
+She assists with management of the NTP's genetic toxicology testing contract, while also contributing to assay selection, design, and analysis for the NTP initiative for High Throughput Screening (Tox21 Collaboration).

 - Sykora P, Witt KL, Revanna P, Smith-Roe SL, Dismukes J, Lloyd DG, Engelward BP, Sobol RW.
 Next generation high throughput DNA damage detection platform for genotoxic compound screening.
 Sci Rep. 2018;8(1):2771.
 [Abstract]